 Large or small, your garden or yard could be part of a wider network of natural havens linking community green spaces with our surrounding countryside.
 Together, our gardens are a vast living landscape.
 There are an estimated 16 million gardens in the UK, and the way they are cared for can make a big difference to the natural world.
-We would like to create a connected network of green spaces to help wildlife thrive right across our area – a new “community nature reserve” for Tideswell and the surrounding area.
+By all playing a small part and connecting with others, we can create a much larger network to enable nature to recover in our area.

 What you can do….